-The Virginia Tech Composition program recognizes that contemporary rhetoric and writing instruction in higher education has become intertwined with myriad educational technologies.
+Virginia Tech’s University Writing Program recognizes that contemporary rhetoric and writing instruction in higher education has become intertwined with myriad educational technologies.
 We endorse the adoption of educational technologies that are ethically designed, informed by research, and thoughtfully responsive to contemporary developments in the field of rhetoric and composition/writing studies; some educational technologies, however, are misaligned or explicitly at odds with well-established, well-respected, and research-driven approaches to effective writing instruction.
-The Composition Program leadership team recommends a steadfast critical regard toward all educational technology platforms and products, particularly those that are predisposed 1) to purporting efficiencies for grading or feedback; 2) to deferring interpretive acts to artificial intelligence, nonhuman readers, or automation; 3) to presuming a priori linguistic or intellectual deficiencies in students; and 4) to policing or suspicion regarding students’ intellectual property, source use, or intertextual projects.
+The University Writing Program leadership team recommends a steadfast critical regard toward all educational technology platforms and products, particularly those that are predisposed 1) to purporting efficiencies for grading or feedback; 2) to deferring interpretive acts to artificial intelligence, nonhuman readers, or automation; 3) to presuming a priori linguistic or intellectual deficiencies in students; and 4) to policing or suspicion regarding students’ intellectual property, source use, or intertextual projects.
 In support of this goal, we have prepared the following table as a short-hand reference with ratings applied to selected ed tech products, and we will update this information as educational technologies change.

 Note: The table below presents ratings based on pedagogical appropriateness informed by scholarship and research in Rhetoric and Composition/Writing Studies.
 Before adopting any educational technology for your teaching at Virginia Tech, please consult the ITPALS Cobblestone database to look up whether the platform has been approved by ITPALS, ITSO, Legal Counsel, and the Registrar’s office.